 Unless you’ve got a crystal ball, there’s no silver bullet when it comes to figuring out how to win at blackjack.
 But if you follow these top strategies for winning at blackjack, you’ll give yourself the best chance against the house.

-One thing to remember is that like all casino games, blackjack has a built-in house edge, so unless you’re counting cards, you shouldn’t expect to be winning at blackjack in the long run.
+One thing to remember is that like all casino games, blackjack has a built-in house edge, so you shouldn’t expect to win at blackjack consistently, over the long run.

-But if you learn how to play perfect blackjack, spot the best games, use sound betting strategies and play with the right mindset, you’ll be in the ideal position to take on the dealer in gambling’s most exciting match up.
+But if you learn how to play perfect blackjack, spot the best games, use sensible betting strategies and play with the right mindset, you’ll be in the est shape possible in gambling’s most exciting 1-on-1 battle.

 Step #1: Learn the rules of the game